lxbrvr/interview_task_am/README.md

 The tree is stored in the database as nested sets.

 Some approaches used for efficient work:
-- for inserting a node used bulk_create;
+- for node inserting used bulk_create;
 - uniqueness names check occurs on one database query;

 As a result, we get effective reading and inserting.